 As members of the National Association of REALTORS® and California Association of REALTORS®, REALTORS® have benefit of belonging to the largest trade associations dedicated to the promotion and preservation of the real estate profession and the property rights of all.
 It is this commitment that unifies members in the support or opposition of legislation which may affect the real estate industry as a whole, as well as the communities in which we live, work, and play.
 We invite you to take a closer look at the important legislation currently being sponsored and/or monitored and share any thoughts and/or comments with your REALTOR® or elected representative to be sure your voice is heard.

 - SB 348 (Leyva) Ballot Pamphlet Notification: Challenging New Taxes - Current law allows taxpayers to challenge new taxes typically within 60 days of approval by voters.
 However, most taxpayers are unaware of the time restrictions imposed on their ability to challenge new taxes.
 This bill requires the ballot pamphlet notify voters that new taxes can only be challenged within 60 days of voter approval.
-(Status: Senate Elections and Constitutional Amendments Committee)
+(Status: Assembly Local Government Committee)